Decades of Decadence Recipe Collection

 This iconic cookie, which has been around for almost a century, has become a symbol of New York City as it is still found in just about every deli and many bake-shops there.

-This classic cake was made famous by womens magazines after canned pineapple became available in slices.
-The recipe here gets a fresh, healthy update with canola oil keeping it moist, light and low in saturated fat; the addition of tender, whole-grain pastry flour; and a lovely kick of crystallized ginger to mingle with the pineapple in the caramelized topping.
+This classic cake was made famous by women's magazines after canned pineapple became available in slices.
+The recipe here gets an update with canola oil keeping it moist, light and low in saturated fat; the addition of tender, whole-grain pastry flour; and a lovely kick of crystallized ginger to mingle with the pineapple in the caramelized topping.
 You and your guests will be turned upside down by it!

 This minty ice cream cookie pie is sure to be a big hit with the whole family and it's very easy to make.
 Using canola oil in the crust and reduced fat ice cream or frozen yogurt in the filling makes it significantly lower in saturated fat than the typical version, but with all the indulgent taste.
 Frozen desserts became popular in the U.S. in the 1950's following the mass manufacturing of freezers as separate units from refrigerators.